nvim-lualine/lualine.nvim/README.md

 ### Extensions

-Lualine extensions change statusline appearance for a window/buffer with specified filetypes.
+lualine extensions change statusline appearance for a window/buffer with specified filetypes.

 By default no extensions are loaded to improve performance.